 The Studio is one of the most versatile spaces housed under the Opera House's sails.
 Intimate and unique, the 300-seat theatre is designed to bring exciting, challenging and inspiring experiences to audiences of all ages.
 It can transform from pumping underground superclub to an arena for ideas and discussion.
 This summer it flexes its versatility and becomes something even more.

 During the day Peter Pan, Wendy and Hook leap off the page and into song and acrobatics at Captain Cook's Pirate Party.
 When the curtain falls and the sun sets, the stage shifts from pirates to purgatory and into the seductive world of fire-breathing, airborne acrobatics and sword-swallowing with Limbo Unhinged.

-Take the subwoofer out and fill the stage with couches and a lecturn and you get All About Women, the Festival of Dangerous Ideas and the new ideas festival Antidote.
+Take the subwoofer out and fill the Studio stage with couches and a lectern and you get All About Women, the Festival of Dangerous Ideas and the new festival of ideas and action, ANTIDOTE.
 The topic tilts to feminism, climate change, gender identity and mental health as some of the world’s brightest minds shared their ideas and debates with our city.